Our Cheaha Family Adventure

-When we moved to Jacksonville 12 years ago we were thrilled to find out that we were just a short drive away from Cheaha State Park.
-It’s the highest point in Alabama at 2407 feet above sea level and the coolest spot to be in the middle of July in the south.
-This park has a lot to offer: great camp sites, large swimming pool and lake, hiking trails, a restaurant, store, and cabins, chalets, and hotel if camping’s not your thing.
+When we moved to Jacksonville 12 years ago, we were thrilled to learn that we were just a short drive from Cheaha State Park.
+It’s the highest point in Alabama at 2407 feet above sea level, and the coolest spot to be in the middle of July in the south.
+This park has a lot to offer: great camp sites, a large swimming pool and lake, hiking trails, a restaurant, store, and cabins, chalets, and a hotel if camping’s not your thing.
+(Update: There’s a lot of new construction at Cheaha and I believe the pool was removed.)

 In 2003, we kicked off our homeschooling adventure with a day trip to Cheaha.
 Here we are at the head of the Silent Trail at the Lake Chinnabee Recreation Area.Fall Hike at Chinnabee 2003 edit

-The trail to the falls is steep and busy this time of year but it’s well worth the hike.DSC_0082DSC_0063
+The trail to the falls is steep and busy this time of year but it’s well worth the hike.DSC_0063

 Some spectators.DSC_0093